 Effectiveness: The City considers that the level of previous years' participation was acceptable.
 No qualitative or quantitative analysis has been done, other than to track the activities and the number of volunteers.
-Future assessments will attempt to qualify the effectiveness of the enhanced event.
+Should the City again actively participate, future assessments will attempt to qualify the effectiveness of any events.
 The goal is to achieve an Outcome Level 3 - Changing Behavior.